 - Time to create a culture of generosity

-- Time so that your church does not fee like it was “shoved down their throat”.
+- Time to ensure that your people do not feel like the campaign was “shoved down their throat”

-- Time to do it right as opposed to”good enough”.
+- Time to do it right as opposed to just “good enough”

 Anything worth doing is worth doing right.
 Taking a little extra time will definitely reap both spiritual and financial rewards.